NessDisk/WhatsApp-clone/README.md

 # WhatsApp-clone
-Step to run the proyect.
+Steps to run the proyect.
 in console
 - cd whatsapp-cl
 - npm i